mru00/mobile_telemetry/README.md

 * Total battery current (via http://www.dx.com/p/new-apm-osd-90a-voltage-current-sensor-connector-power-module-black-red-297400#.VrZpt99yuis, through ADS1115)
 * Accelerometer (through ADXL345)

 The hardware is currently just the modules hand-wired on a perfboard.
 No proper PCB is planned yet.
+Hardware is cheap stuff from dx.com.